kellyoric/my-first-repository/readme.txt

-this is my first git deposit
+this is my first git deposit.
+Thanks